What Do Vice Detectives Do In the San Fernando Valley?

 The vice unit of that particular community would search out who is involved with these prostitution activities – whether prostitution, pimps, or anybody involved.
 They would then try to infiltrate that activity and arrest the busy people.

 The vice officers in Los Angeles and the San Fernando Valley are tasked with protecting the community.
-There's a big drug problem in a particular neighborhood or area.
-The vice officers will come in and start conducting surveillance and figuring out how they will arrest people.
+There is a significant drug problem in a particular neighborhood or area.
+The vice officers will arrive and begin conducting surveillance to determine how they will arrest individuals.

-Another thing that I've seen over the last twenty-five years of practicing criminal defense is that vice officers will target big criminals.
+Another thing I've observed over the last twenty-five years of practicing criminal defense is that vice officers often target high-level criminals.
 They'll use informants, surveillance, and undercover work to figure out how to get the extensive criminal.
 Our Los Angeles criminal defense attorneys will cover this topic in more detail below.

 Investigation of Drug-Related Activity

 Let's say someone is dealing a bunch of drugs in Los Angeles.
-The vice officers will figure out who that person is, and then they'll start to target them – watch them, follow them, videotape them.
+The vice officers, with their strategic and meticulous approach, will identify the person and then target them, watching, following, and videotaping their activities.
 They'll send their officers in.
 They'll also send informants in to try to talk to that person and get them to commit a crime – catch them on the wire, see them on videotape.

-So, if the vice patrol catches you, you're going to be prosecuted in whatever courthouse has control or jurisdiction over that area where you were arrested; you should get a defense lawyer who knows that community and has handled cases against the vice before.
+So, if the vice patrol catches you, you'll be prosecuted in the courthouse that has control or jurisdiction over the area where you were arrested.
+You should hire a defense lawyer who is familiar with the community and has experience handling cases involving vice.

 There are also vice narcotics detectives.
-They do a lot of work as well.
-So really, if I had to pinpoint or synthesize down, what vice detectives do is deal with the specific criminal activity that affects particular communities in the Valley.
+They also do a lot of work.
+So, really, if I had to pinpoint it, vice detectives deal with the specific criminal activity that affects particular communities in the Valley.

 Use of Informants in the Community

-Often, they use informants in the community who are even paid to help them figure out who's involved with the crime and how they can stamp it out of that community.
-So, whether its narcotics, prostitution, or any other type of crime, if it's a constant problem in a particular community, the vice officers of that community are going to come in, put resources out, do surveillance, get video, get informant's statements and then they're going to start making arrests.
+Often, they use informants in the community who are even paid to help them identify who is involved in the crime and how they can eradicate it from that community.
+This collaborative effort, whether it's narcotics, prostitution, or any other type of crime, ensures that the vice officers of that community are going to come in, put resources out, do surveillance, get video, get informant statements, and then start making arrests.

 I've seen them crash stash houses and arrest ten people at a time if they think all ten people are conspiring to commit a specific crime.
-So, the key to defending yourself when these vice officers grab you is to get an attorney who has dealt with these officers before and the prosecutors who prosecute these crimes that vice officers investigate.
+So, the key to defending yourself when these vice officers arrest you is to get an attorney who has experience dealing with these officers and the prosecutors who prosecute the crimes that vice officers investigate.

-Often, particular prosecutors directly work with the vice officers who directly work with the community to stamp out problems.
-To defend yourself and not get trapped up in that and not be made a statistic, you're going to want to get an attorney who can fight back for you, get your version of events across, and get you the best possible resolution that protects your rights, your freedom, your record, and your reputation.
+Often, particular prosecutors work directly with vice officers who, in turn, collaborate with the community to address problems.
+To defend yourself and not get trapped in that and not be made a statistic, you're going to want to get an attorney who can fight back for you, get your version of events across, and get you the best possible resolution that protects your rights, your freedom, your record, and your reputation.